My Design Process

 2- Design with the lights on

-Too often UI design veers wildly into the subjective lane and suddenly you’re in danger of The Frankenstein Effect (see in Defining the Problems).
+Too often UI design veers wildly into the subjective lane and you end up with eye candy.

 3- Know thy user

-The essence UX Design is predicated on having a deep understanding of the user.
-Usability testing, customer journey maps and persona development are the qualitative research techniques to know thy user.
+The essence of UX Design is based on having a deep understanding of the user.
+Usability testing, customer journey maps and persona development are the tools in the box to know thy user.

 Usability’s strength is in identifying problems, while design’s strength is in identifying solutions.